 Order from Booktopia or your local bookshop.

 I did an interview with Books + Publishing where we talked about what it was like getting an autism diagnosis, epistolary novels, feeling ‘seen’ and vulnerability.
+B+P also featured a review by Charlotte Guest.

 I spoke to The Bookish Bex as part of the Autistic Pride Readathon about autistic rep—the good and not so good.